-- Low productivity and low pay the area faces a significant gap in its productivity (as measured by GVA per hour worked) at only 90% of the national average; whilst 21% of people are employed in the 5 lowest paid occupations compared to 17% nationally. - Recruitment and retention issues these issues are still being experienced by businesses in the region, across a range of sectors. - Skills gaps and skills shortages from managerial to literacy, numeracy and digital, as well as specific sector needs in construction, manufacturing and primary utilities. - Businesses underinvesting in training businesses have significant upskilling needs and staff who are underutilised.
-Close to two-fifths of local employers acknowledge that they under-invest in training relative to business needs. - Shrinking labour pool due to inactivity, an ageing population, graduates leaving the area (only 41% of graduates are retained in the area one year after qualifying), and people retiring early (19.2% compared with 12.7% nationally). - Declining engagement in learning the numbers participating in adult education are 29% below 2018/19 levels.

-- Issues with rurality, connectivity and transport this presents challenges to individuals seeking training and support, and local employers in recruiting and retaining staff. - Modes of delivery not meeting business or learner needs more accessible and flexible provision is needed to address issues relating to inability to release staff for training delivery, and travel to learn distances exceeding the national average in our region. - Access to effective and timely Information, Advice and Guidance - getting the right information at the right time is crucial to support individuals to make informed decision about their next steps. - Pockets of deprivation particularly in relation to skills, education and training.
-Some neighbourhoods in the region are among the 20% most deprived in England. - Under representation in learning and employment key groups include those from disadvantaged backgrounds, women, older workers, people from ethnic minorities and disabled people. - Importance of transferable skills and career adaptability for those transitioning into emerging sectors, those displaced from contracting sectors, and those who have not worked before.
+- Low productivity and low pay the area faces a significant gap in its productivity (as measured by GVA per hour worked) at only 90% of the national average; whilst 21% of people are employed in the 5 lowest paid occupations compared to 17% nationally. - Recruitment and retention issues these issues are still being experienced by businesses in the region, across a range of sectors. - Skills gaps and skills shortages - from managerial to literacy, numeracy and digital, as well as specific sector needs in construction, manufacturing and primary utilities. - Businesses underinvesting in training - businesses have significant upskilling needs and staff who are due to inactivity, an ageing population, graduates leaving the area (only 41% of graduates are retained in the area one year after qualifying), and people retiring early (19.2% compared with 12.7% nationally). - Declining engagement in learning the numbers participating in adult education are 29% below 2018/19 levels. - Issues with rurality, connectivity and transport - this presents challenges to individuals seeking training and support, and local employers in recruiting and retaining staff. - Modes of delivery not meeting business or learner needs - more accessible and flexible provision is needed to address issues relating to inability to release staff for training delivery, getting the right information at the right time is crucial to support individuals to make informed decision about their next steps. - Pockets of deprivation particularly in relation to skills, education and training.
+Some neighbourhoods in the region are among the 20% most deprived in England. - Under representation in learning and employment key groups include those from disadvantaged backgrounds, women, older workers, people from ethnic minorities and disabled people. - Importance of transferable skills and career adaptability - for those transitioning into emerging sectors, those displaced from contracting sectors, and those who have not worked before.